BillyWei01/ColorPicker/README.md

 ## ColorPicker

-This project has impleament two kinds of color pickers.
+This project has implement two kinds of color pickers.

 ### Simple case